 I mean, be honest.
 Have you ever seen chips & pineapple salsa look better?

 Frequently Asked Questions about this Grilled Pineapple Salsa Recipe:

 Ginger and chilies such as chipotle or habanero are great matches for pineapple, especially in savory applications.
 Cardamom, cinnamon, clove and other warm spices go well with pineapple for baking.

 How much pre-cut pineapple should I buy?
 If you're buying pre-cut fresh pineapple spears, buy about 6-9 ounces of pineapple.
 If you have a larger package, feel free to double the recipe.

-Is the finished pineapple salsa super sweet? in a word, no. The onion, ginger and other ingredients temper the sweetness in the pineapple.
-The natural sweetness is delicious with savory dishes like fish tacos – or salty chips.
+In a word, no. The onion, ginger and other ingredients temper the sweetness in the pineapple.
+The natural sweetness is delicious with savory dishes like fish tacos - or salty chips.

-Can I substitute ingredients or omit the ginger?
 You can easily switch up the habanero for a jalapeno or other pepper with less heat.
 You can switch the small red onion for two shallots as well.
-I’ve omitted the ginger and added one clove of crushed garlic for a more traditional salsa flavor.
+I've omitted the ginger and added one clove of crushed garlic for a more traditional salsa flavor.